marcelluscaio/portfolioCaioCabral/README.md

 ## Purpose

-I created so companies and hiring managers can easily understand my experience and skills.
+I created this project so companies and hiring managers can easily understand my experience and skills.

 ## Technologies